 Today, it looks like everybody is standing up for something, while in reality they’re all just fishing in the safe pond of the mainstream-friendly causes, and the only thing they are actually standing up for is the current political agenda.

-Courage and respect used to be important in music in the days when John Lennon and Yoko Ono would make a mess in the streets to put an end to the Vietnam war, but we have completely lost the sense of rebellion in the last decade.
+Activism used to be important in music in the days when John Lennon and Yoko Ono would make a mess in the streets to put an end to the Vietnam War, but music has completely lost the sense of rebellion in the last decade.

-Damon Albarn, who is white as a ghost, criticised the London Live 8 concert for not featuring enough black artists back in 2005, when, trust me, nobody would praise you for that and this wouldn’t make you any more popular, but just a pain in the ass.
+Damon Albarn, who is white as a ghost, criticised the London Live 8 concert for not featuring enough black artists back in 2005, when, be assured, nobody would praise you for that and this wouldn’t make you any more popular, but just a pain in the ass.

 Freddie Mercury had Queen’s I Want to Break Free video banned in the United States in 1984 for dressing like a woman in a clip that was just very funny and not obscene at all, and the man didn’t get any sympathy from the press for being gay.